Aturberv/BreweryLife/README.md

 Travis CI is responsible for deploying our code on every merge to master.
 Essentially, it runs:

 ```
-npm run update-breweries
-npm run build
 ./deploy.sh
 ```

+This script is responsible for creating a sitemap, generating static versions of each URL (for SEO purposes), scraping location information, and synchronizing the result to S3.

-Which simply synchronizes the content of the local `build/` directory with the S3 folder in AWS.
+The content that is synchronized are the local `build/` and `ssr/` directories with the S3 folder in AWS.
 It also invalidates the CloudFront cache so that users get the updates more quickly.

 ## Shout outs!